zhudotexe/FIREBALL-data-processing/README.md

 ### Gotchas

-As JavaScript's `number` type loses precision for integers greater than 2^53, the explorer will automatically parse any integer that would otherwise cause rounding as a `BigInt`.
+As JavaScript's `number` type loses precision for integers greater than 2^53, the explorer will automatically parse any integer that would otherwise cause rounding as a [`BigNumber`](https://github.com/MikeMcl/bignumber.js).